 We propose a novel two-step bias-corrected estimator of the case probability.
 In the first step, we estimate $\beta$ by a penalized maximum likelihood estimator $\widehat{\beta}$ and construct the plug-in estimator $h(\xnew^{\intercal}\widehat{\beta})=\exp(\xnew^{\intercal}\widehat{\beta})/[1+\exp(\xnew^{\intercal}\widehat{\beta})]$.
 In the second step, we correct the bias of this plug-in estimator.
-The existing bias correction methods \citep{van2014asymptotically,javanmard2014confidence,zhang2014confidence} compute the projection direction through estimating the high-dimensional vector $[\E \widehat{H}(\beta)]^{-1}\xnew \in \R^{p}$ with $\widehat{H}(\beta)$ denoting the sample Hessian matrix of the negative log-likelihood (see Section \ref{sec: initial estimator} for its definition).
-However, it is challenging to extend this idea to inference for the case probability mainly due to the fact that the Hessisan matrix $\E \widehat{H}(\beta)$ is complicated in the logistic model and $\xnew\in \R^{p}$ can be an arbitrary high-dimensional vector (with no sparsity structure).
+The existing bias correction method \citep{van2014asymptotically} requires an accurate estimator of the high-dimensional vector $[\E \widehat{H}(\beta)]^{-1}\xnew \in \R^{p}$ where $\widehat{H}(\beta)$ denotes the sample Hessian matrix of the negative log-likelihood (see Section \ref{sec: initial estimator} for its definition).
+However, it is challenging to extend this idea to inference for the case probability since the Hessisan matrix $\E \widehat{H}(\beta)$ is complicated in the logistic model and $\xnew\in \R^{p}$ can be an arbitrary high-dimensional vector (with no sparsity structure).

 We address these challenges through development of linearization and variance enhancement techniques.
 The linearization technique is introduced to handle the complex form of the Hessian matrix in the logistic model.
-Particularly, instead of assigning equal weights, we conduct a weighted average with reweighing $X_{i\cdot}[y_i - h(\xnew^{\intercal}\widehat{\beta})]$ by ${1}/{{\rm Var}(y_i\mid X_i)}$, which leads to a re-weighted Hessian matrix $n^{-1}\sum_{i=1}^{n} X_{i\cdot} X_{i\cdot}^{\intercal}$.
+Particularly, instead of assigning equal weights, we conduct a weighted average by reweighing $X_{i\cdot}[y_i - h(\xnew^{\intercal}\widehat{\beta})]$ by ${1}/{{\rm Var}(y_i\mid X_i)}$, which leads to a re-weighted Hessian matrix $n^{-1}\sum_{i=1}^{n} X_{i\cdot} X_{i\cdot}^{\intercal}$.
 We refer to this re-weighting step as ``Linearization" since the re-weighted Hessian matrix corresponds to the Hessian matrix of the least square loss in the linear model.
-In addition, to develop a inference procedure for any high-dimensional vector $\xnew$, we introduce an extra constraint in constructing the projection direction for bias correction.
-The additional constraint is to enhance the variance component of the proposed bias-correct estimator such that its variance dominates its bias for any high-dimensional loading vector $\xnew$.
+In addition, to develop an inference procedure for any high-dimensional vector $\xnew$, we introduce an extra constraint in constructing the projection direction for bias correction.
+The additional constraint is to enhance the variance component of the proposed bias-corrected estimator such that its variance dominates its bias for any high-dimensional loading vector $\xnew$.
 We refer to the proposed inference method as Linearization with Variance Enhancement, shorthanded as LiVE.